hitoshitoshi/SoloMuse/README.md

 python scripts/midi_files_scrape.py
 ```

-This will download the MIDI files into a directory named `gigamidi_midifiles2/`.
-It is recommended to move these files into a `data/midi/` directory, as specified in `solomuse/config.py`.

 ### 3\.
 Training the Model

 To train the model on the downloaded data, run the `train.py` script: